A-Z of medical science

 T is for Testes

 These paired organs are the male reproductive organs and are held in the scrotum outside the body so that they are at the optimum temperature for sperm formation and development.
 This is three degrees less than normal body temperature.
-Consequently, men are encouraged to wear boxer short-type underwear rather than Y fronts.
+Consequently, men are encouraged to wear boxer shorts, rather than Y fronts.
 Each testis is made up of 200-300 lobes with loops of seminiferous tubules within them.
 These are the site of production of millions of sperm throughout the life of a male from puberty onwards.
 For reproductive success these sperm are nourished by fluids produced en route from the testis to the penis by other organs associated with the male reproductive system.
 This whole package contributes to the fertility of the male and can be optimised by diet and nutritional supplements.
-An average male could (apparently!) produce 525 billion sperm over his life time.
+An average male can (apparently!) produce 525 billion sperm over his life time.
 If a man produces less than 39 million sperm per ejaculation there may be infertility issues.

 U is for Uvula